art2url/quasar-contact-app/docs/TESTING.md

 See the following examples in the codebase:

-- `cache-info-banner.component.spec.ts` - Basic component testing
+- `cache-info-banner.component.spec.ts` - Basic component testing with localStorage
+- `loading-spinner.component.spec.ts` - Simple component with inputs and CSS classes
 - More examples will be added as I develop the test suite

 ## Resources